ggarra13/mrv2/docs/sphinx/en/user_docs/licensing.rst

 Licensing
 #########

-If running the OpenGL (mrv2) or Vulkan version (vmrv2) after v1.6.4, as it is a commercial product, you need to license it for your computer.
+If running the OpenGL (mrv2) or Vulkan version (vmrv2), you can license it to access premium features.

-When you start mrv2, if there's no license it will popup a license helper with an ID for your machine.

-You need to provide that machine ID to ggarra13@gmail.com with your own email to validate the purchase.

-You will then receive an email with your License key, which will look like:

-e6dc7488c3b4319f51d9bde0408f191d84333fc568de264644cee4787719b4d

-and an expiration encoded date, like:

-5e4244070d594a0d4259

-You need to enter that long string into the license field and then click on create.
-The mrv2.license.prefs will be created on the current user's directory.
+You should go to Help->Unlock Features.

+A license helper program will appear with the current pricing of the license plans.

+It will also show a machine id and a button to donate.

+You should click on Donate, which will bring a Paypal Donate page on your browser.
+Enter the donation for the license plan you want (or a any donation amount if you don't want to unlock features) and when asked later, enter your machine id.

+Your node-license will eventually be processed (can take a couple of days) and you will be able to access the unlocked features.